This post may contain affiliate links for products and ingredients I use and recommend. For more information, see my disclosures here.

 - Don’t break apart the sourdough granola until it is completely cooled.
 Otherwise, you won’t get large clusters of granola.

-- This sourdough discard granola can keep for a couple of weeks if kept in a cool, airtight container like a glass Mason jar, Weck jar, or plastic deli container.
+- This sourdough discard granola can keep for a couple of weeks if kept in a cool, airtight container.

 - If the granola stales, simply reheat it in the toaster oven.